xitrum-framework/RhinoCoffeeScript/README.rst

     "-opt 9 -nosource -o CoffeeScript -package tv.cntt.rhinocoffeescript coffee-script.js".split(" ")
   )

-Tell me to update if a new version of Rhino has been released or the above options can be improved.
+Please `create a new issue <https://github.com/xitrum-framework/RhinoCoffeeScript/issues>`_ to report if a new version of Rhino has been released or the above options can be improved.

 About the options when creating CoffeeScript.class
 --------------------------------------------------